- What we believe

 So much more could be added to the list, but most important is regularly reading and hearing God’s promises to never leave us (Genesis 28:15), to come to him for rest (Matthew 11:28), to look to him for light even in the midst of depression’s darkness (John 1:5; Psalm 119:105).
 Jesus says, “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world” (John 16:33,34).
 Depression is no laughing matter, and dealing with it will not be easy.
 But with God’s unfailing help and the resources he gives us to fight back, Christian families can grow on their walk to eternal happiness.

 Ann M. Ponath lives in Stillwater, Minn., with her husband, David, four children, and a big black dog.

 (c) 2012 Northwestern Publishing House.
 All rights reserved.
 Permission is granted for a single personal copy of an article.
 Additional copyright information is available at Northwestern Publishing House.

 This article came for Northwestern Publishing House's Parents Crosslink, a quarterly publication designed to strengthen and encourage Christian parents.

 Question: I was recently diagnosed with a general anxiety disorder.
 My doctor says I have a chemical imbalance in my brain and prescribed anxiety drugs, but so far I have refused to take them.
 I feel that my faith is very weak for giving into these fears and anxieties.
 What does God say about the use of these drugs?

 Struggling with alcohol or drug abuse?
-Wisconsin Lutheran Family and Child Service offers a variety of counseling services in the Midwest, as well as support groups and educational presentations around the country.
+Christian Family Solutions offers a variety of counseling services in the Midwest, as well as support groups and educational presentations around the country.

 Have you experienced blessings or been through struggles that changed your life?
 Do you have a story that will inspire or encourage others?
 We'd love to hear it.